-Bachelor’s degree in psychology from Michigan State University.
-Master’s degree in program evaluation from Michigan State University.
+Ms. Haight received a master’s degree from Michigan State University in program evaluation and a bachelor’s degree from Michigan State University in psychology.

-Paige Haight has experience in research, writing, and analytical skills, as well as substantial experience in qualitative and quantitative data collection.
+Paige Haight is a Research Associate at PPA.
+She has experience in research, writing, and analytical skills, as well as substantial experience in qualitative and quantitative data collection.
 She possesses expertise in assessment of government-funded programs as well as qualitative and quantitative research methods, including interview design, interviewing, group facilitation, data collection, and data analysis.

-Prior to joining PPA, Ms. Haight worked with the Michigan State University Adolescent Program as a field liaison instructor teaching qualitative interviewing and qualitative research methods such as collecting secondary data, designing survey instruments, data monitoring and analysis, and data reporting.
+Prior to joining PPA, Ms. Haight worked with the Michigan State University Adolescent Program as a field instructor teaching qualitative interviewing and qualitative research methods such as collecting secondary data, designing survey instruments, and monitoring, analyzing, and reporting data.
 She instructed and monitored undergraduate students who conducted phone and face-to-face interviews with at-risk youth in the Lansing community.
 Prior to her work as a field instructor, Ms. Haight worked with Michigan State University Extension as a program coordinator for Shiawassee County.
 There, she was the point of contact for all levels of stakeholders involved with the implementation of Extension youth programming.